|Fastest Growing Market:||Asia Pacific|

-- In the United States, according to the survey ‘Nonresidential building spending to grow through 2020’ by the American Institute of Architects, the overall non-residential sector is expected to increase by 0.9% in 2020 and 1.5% in 2021.
+- In the United States, according to the survey ‘Non-residential building spending to grow through 2020’ by the American Institute of Architects, the overall non-residential sector is expected to increase by 0.9% in 2020 and 1.5% in 2021.
 However, the construction of hotels is expected to dip by 1% in 2020 and 0.7% in 2021.
-On an optimistic note, construction of office spaces is, however, expected to increase by 0.5% in 2020 and further by 3% in 2021.
+However, on an optimistic note, the construction of office spaces is expected to increase by 0.5% in 2020 and further by 3% in 2021.

-- Furthermore, cities like New York is quickly becoming a home for some of the most ambitious modular hotels in the world, including the 168-room, 26-storey AC Marriott in Manhattan, which was likely to open in 2020, but was delayed due to pandemic situation.
+- Furthermore, cities like New York are quickly becoming home for some of the most ambitious modular hotels, globally, including the 168-room, 26-storey AC Marriott in Manhattan, which was likely to open in 2020, but was delayed due to pandemic situation.

-- Therefore, the aforementioned factors are expected to show significant impact on the market in the coming years.
+- Therefore, the factors mentioned above are expected to show a significant impact on the market in the coming years.

 To understand key trends, Download Sample Report

-- In Asia-Pacific, China is the largest economy in terms of GDP.
-The country witnessed about 6.1% growth in its GDP during 2019, even after the trade disturbance caused due to its trade war with the United States.
-The economic growth rate of China in 2020 was initially expected to be moderate as compared to the previous year.
+- In Asia Pacific, China is the largest economy in terms of GDP.
+The country witnessed about 6.1% growth in its GDP in 2019, even after the trade disturbance caused due to its trade war with the United States.
+The economic growth rate of China in 2020 was initially expected to be moderate compared to the previous year.
 However, due to the onset of COVID-19, the economic growth of China now seems to contract to a considerable extent in 2020.
-According to the International Monetary Fund (IMF) projections, the Chinese GDP growth declined to 1.9% in 2020, due to the COVID-19 outbreak in the country.
+According to the International Monetary Fund (IMF) projections, the Chinese GDP growth declined to 1.9% in 2020 due to the COVID-19 outbreak in the country.
 It is expected to recover and reach 8.2% by the end of 2021.

 - The Chinese government rolled out massive construction plans, including making provisions for the movement of 250 million people to its new megacities, over the next ten years, despite the efforts to rebalance its economy to a more service-oriented form.

 - China is promoting and undergoing a process of continuous urbanization, with a 60% rate targeted by end-2020.
-The increased living spaces required in the urban areas resulting from urbanization and the desire of middle-class urban residents to improve their living conditions will have a profound effect on the housing market, and thereby increase the usage of modular construction.
+The increased living spaces required in the urban areas resulting from urbanization and the desire of middle-class urban residents to improve their living conditions may have a profound effect on the housing market, thereby, increasing the usage of modular construction.

 - Furthermore, in India, the demand for modular construction has been growing in recent times.
-The Smart City initiative by government also boosting the demand for modular construction in the country.
+The Smart City initiative by the government is also boosting the demand for modular construction in the country.

-- Katerra, a modular construction manufacturer in India completed almost 40 projects in last two years.
-One of its biggest project includes Lulu Group’s two-million-square-feet and half a kilometre-long mall in Lucknow, inaugurated in October 2019.
+- Katerra, a modular construction manufacturer in India, completed almost 40 projects in the last two years.
+One of its biggest projects includes Lulu Group’s two-million-square-feet and half a kilometer-long mall in Lucknow, inaugurated in October 2019.

-- Investments of USD 31,650 billion has been proposed by 99 cities under their smart cities plan.
-100 smart cities and 500 cities are likely to invite investments worth INR 2 trillion in the next 5 years.
+- Investments of USD 31,650 billion have been proposed by 99 cities under their smart cities plan.
+100 smart cities and 500 cities are likely to invite investments worth INR 2 trillion in the next five years.

-- Thus, the aforementioned factors are expected to boost the demand for the modular construction market in the region in the coming years.
+- Thus, the factors mentioned above are expected to boost the demand for the modular construction market in the region in the coming years.